What are the Advantages?

 People over 18 years of age may request Portuguese citizenship if they have rendered relevant services to the Portuguese State or the Portuguese community, by presenting documents attesting such services.

-The MCS team is made up of lawyers who have been providing assistance in obtaining Portuguese citizenship for over 20 years, particularly to our Portuguese Diaspora and Madeiran communities around the world.
+MCS works with experienced lawyers who have been providing assistance in obtaining Portuguese citizenship for over 20 years, particularly to our Portuguese Diaspora and Madeiran communities around the world.